How Long Is A Marathon? 4 Methods of Measuring Marathon Length

 But if one day you are in a car accident, suddenly that event becomes a significant part of your time – and in hindsight, you remember it much more richly than you would a typical day.

-So you are more likely to perceive the second half of a marathon as much longer and more time-consuming, simply because it is going to be tougher and more involving than the first half.
+So you are more likely to perceive the second half of a marathon as much longer and more time-consuming simply because it will be tougher and more involving than the first half.

-Any marathon runner can tell you that running 26.2 miles is as much of a mental journey as it is a physical one.
+Any marathon runner can tell you that running 26.2 miles is as much of a mental journey as a physical one.

 Here’s a summary of what to expect: